 This was a question from a McCain supporter.

-The McCain supporter was throwing McCain a very low hanging softball.
+The McCain supporter was throwing McCain a very low, hanging softball.

-This was almost tee ball.
+This was almost t-ball.

 The questioner almost brought the ball and put it up on the tee for McCain to hit.